IGNF/geoportal-access-lib/doc/README.md

 ## IsoCurve web service usage

-Computing a set of places (curve) reachable from a given point (or from where to start to reach a given point) within a time or distance constraint.
+Computing a set of places (curve) reachable from a given point (or from where to start to reach a given point) within a time or distance constraint using [isucurve service of the Geoportal Platform](https://geoservices.ign.fr/documentation/geoservices/isochrones.html).

 | Function to invoque | Response Object (onSuccess callback param) |
 | - | - |
 | {@link module:Services~isoCurve Gp.Services.isoCurve()} | {@link Gp.Services.IsoCurveResponse} |